narencachy/azure-docs/articles/key-vault/quick-create-java.md

 - [Apache Maven](https://maven.apache.org)
 - [Azure CLI](/cli/azure/install-azure-cli?view=azure-cli-latest)

-This quickstart assumes you are running [Azure CLI](/cli/azure/install-azure-cli?view=azure-cli-latest), [Apache Maven](https://maven.apache.org) and bash in a Linux terminal window.
+This quickstart assumes you are running [Azure CLI](/cli/azure/install-azure-cli?view=azure-cli-latest), [Apache Maven](https://maven.apache.org) and either bash or Windows command prompt in a terminal.

 ## Setting up

 ### Create a new Java console app

-In a bash console, use the `mvn` command to create a new Java console app with the name `akv-java`.
+In a terminal, use the `mvn` command to create a new Java console app with the name `akv-java`.

 ```bash
 mvn archetype:generate -DgroupId=com.keyvault.quickstart \